lukeswitz/WiFi-RemoteID/README.md

 # Drone Remote ID to Meshtastic with Mesh-Mapper API 📡
 Minimal WiFi-based Drone Remote ID Scanner
-This project is a minimal scanner for WiFi-based Drone Remote ID based on cemaxacutoer's wifi remote id detection firmware, supporting both OpenDroneI.
+This project is a minimal scanner for WiFi-based Drone Remote ID based on Cemaxacuter's wifi remote id detection firmware, supporting OpenDroneI.
 It runs on ESP32 (tested with Mesh-Detect boards like the Xiao ESP32-C3) and sends parsed messages over a custom UART to a serial mesh network.

 <img src="eye.png" alt="eye" style="width:50%; height:25%;">